-In 2017, citizen scientists in our CWB participated as ambassadors in the following SFBBO activities:
+In 2019, citizen scientists in our CWB participated as ambassadors in the following SFBBO activities:

-1. Community Partnerships: Our CWB citizen scientists helped SFBBO share our data in 2017 with land managers and others working to conserve Bay Area birds.
-In addition to writing this Annual Report, throughout the season SFBBO staff wrote and shared several mini-reports (see example in Appendix II) on specific colonies in response to requests from landowners and community members; including the San Francisco Public Utilities Commission and the East Bay Regional Park District.
-These requests for information grew from relationships that were developed and nurtured by our citizen scientists as they worked in the field, and with their help, we plan to build on this process and provide more site-specific information for people in the community in 2018.

-2. Special Events: SFBBO also engaged CWB citizen scientists in SFBBO outreach efforts, including SFBBO Family Science Night events, bird walks, and participation in various community events in Campbell, Cupertino, Fremont, Marin, Menlo Park, Milpitas, and San Jose.

-3. Fundraising: A number of participants in our CWB also helped us conduct fundraising in 2017 to benefit the program.
-Many volunteers took leadership roles in our California Fall Challenge by serving as fundraisers, judges for our Click Off photo contest, leading guided birding trips, , and organizing fundraising teams.
+- 1. Community Partnerships: Our CWB citizen scientists helped SFBBO share our data in 2019 with land managers and others working to conserve Bay Area birds.
+In addition to writing this Annual Report, throughout the season SFBBO staff wrote and shared several reports on specific colonies in response to requests from landowners and community members; including the San Francisco Public Utilities Commission and Santa Clara County Parks.
+These requests for information grew from relationships that were developed and nurtured by our citizen scientists as they worked in the field, and with their help, we plan to build on this process and provide more site-specific information for people in the community in 2020. - 2.
+Special Events: SFBBO also engaged CWB citizen scientists in SFBBO outreach efforts, including SFBBO Family Science events, bird walks, and participation in various community events in Fremont, Livermore, Los Altos, Menlo Park, Milpitas, Mountain View, Newark, Palo Alto, San Francisco, San Jose, Santa Cruz, Saratoga, and Tiburon. - 3.
+Fundraising: A number of participants in our CWB also helped us conduct fundraising in 2019 to benefit the program.
+Many volunteers took leadership roles in our California Fall Challenge by serving as fundraisers, judges for our Click Off photo contest, leading guided birding trips, and organizing fundraising teams.